May 2, 2026 – Olivia Rodrigo (S51 E18)

 driver (AND) randomly sings Rasta song

 • Good, realistic acting and performances by all involved.
-Nice to also a lot of Veronika tonight, considering how little she did on the show lately.
+Nice to also see a lot of Veronika tonight, considering how little she did on the show lately.

 • I got a huge laugh seeing Andrew randomly going on a Rasta singing session, especially with the beat and his facial expressions.
 I also love the WTF looks from Veronika & Olivia in the background.